MAP Enforcement

 Common enforcement steps include:

-1. Issuing a Warning: The first step is to notify the retailer of the violation and provide a timeline for correction.
+1. Issuing a Warning: The first step in MAP enforcement is to notify the retailer of the violation and provide a timeline for correction.

 2. Implementing Temporary Restrictions: If the retailer continues to violate MAP policies, brands may temporarily restrict product supply or marketing support.